BettercareHealth/bettercare/intrapartum-care/test-8.md

 # Test 8: Family planning after pregnancy

+Please choose the one most correct answer to each question or statement.

 1. The most important aim of family planning is to:
-	-	Save money.
+	-	Save money
-	+	Improve the quality of life for everyone.
+	+	Improve the quality of life for everyone
-	-	Prevent sexually transmitted diseases.
+	-	Prevent sexually transmitted diseases
-	-	Ensure that each family has one child only.
+	-	Ensure that each family has 1 child only
-2. Who needs contraceptive counselling after delivery?
+2. In poor communities the prevention of large families:
-	+	All women
+	+	Improves the health of women and children
-	-	Only women from poor communities who cannot afford a large family
-	-	Only mothers of firstborn infants
-	-	Only women who had an unplanned previous pregnancy
+	-	Increases the mortality of women during pregnancy
+	-	Makes the financial status of the family worse
+	-	Is not a priority in the planning of perinatal health
 3. The correct way to advise a woman regarding a suitable contraceptive method is to:
 	+	Ask her which method she would like and then consider if it is a suitable choice.
 	-	Prescribe the method that you think would be the best.